Airline Ticketing: Key Functions, Steps, and Players Involved

 The passenger and ticket information section shows a passenger name, a frequent flyer code, an e-ticket number, a booking reference (PNR code), and information on who and when issued the ticket.

-The 13-digit e-ticket number is a unique identifier associated with a particular passenger and flight, that is never reused, The first three digits are an airline code assigned by IATA which tell us who issued the ticket.
+The 13-digit e-ticket number is a unique identifier associated with a particular passenger and flight, that is never reused.
+The first three digits are an airline code assigned by IATA which tells us who issued the ticket.
 For example, 125 refers to British Airways and 176 to Emirates.
 The next 10 digits are a serial number.

 The booking reference consists of 6 characters — letters or letters and numbers.
 The code is generated by a special algorithm to create a unique combination.